 Forgiving and having compassion for yourself

-We all get it wrong, do things that aren’t good for us, get stuck, hurt people or misjudge a situation sometimes because we are human.
-When we realise that we all doing the best we can with the information and resources we’ve got at that time, it enables us to be more compassion and forgiving towards both ourselves and others.
-We can only start from where we are and once we have both more awareness and resources, we are all able to make better decisions and choices.
+We all get it wrong, do things that aren’t good for us, get stuck, hurt people or misjudge a situation sometimes, because we are human.
+When we realise that we all doing the best we can with the information and resources we’ve got at that time, it enables us to be more compassionate and forgiving towards both ourselves and others.
+We can only start from where we are and once we have both more awareness and resources, we are able to make better decisions and choices.

 Saying ouch!
 Self Preservation and Protection.
 Healthy Boundaries

 Boundaries are the bottom line behaviour that you will accept.
 This includes your finances, mental, emotional and physical wellbeing.
 Boundaries keep you safe, well, and confident.
 They also inform others how to treat you and keep us safe.
 We put boundaries in place by communicating how we feel and, if harmed, take action that protects us.

 Look after your body

 No dream, interest, goal, person or amount of money is worth killing yourself over.
 This is something I have to continuously remind myself of and is a constant learning curve!
 Long-term stress is not funny.
 It suppresses our immune system, making us susceptible to all sorts of illnesses.
 You are in control of your life and your schedule; don’t wait until you burn out or have panic attacks to stop.
 Take breaks, sleep enough, spend time in silence, drink water, breathe.
 You only have one magnificent, incredible body that is doing it’s best for you.
 Health is wealth - take care of it.

 Allowing and Expressing your emotions safely